Really Wild West Key Ability Scores and Resolve (for Starfinder)

 Posted by okcstephens

 Characters in the Really Wild West campaign have some drawbacks due the rules of the setting hack, when compared to standard Starfinder Roleplaying Game PCs.
 Some equipment is rarer.
 Weapon capacities are lower.
-Information less accessible.
-These are minor restrictions, but if the players are being asked to take on threats designed for standard threats and monsters from the standard RPG, they need to have some balancing factor to make up for the slight changes the campaign enforced.
+Information has less accessibility.
+These are minor restrictions, but if the players are being asked to take on threats designed for the standard RPG rules and monsters using the normal Challenge Ratings, there needs to be some balancing factor to make up for the slight changes to PC power levels the campaign enforced.

 Some of that can be done with the campaign’s genre feats, but those don’t work for everyone, and don’t quite make up the difference.